Transitioning Furniture & Decor from a Temporary Apartment to a Permanent Home

 There are three main kinds of wood: solid wood, veneer and particle board/composite wood.
 Solid wood is generally the most expensive and makes for the most versatile furniture.
 It can be stripped and re-stained innumerable times, and minor blemishes can be sanded out.

 Veneers begin with either a core of less-expensive wood covered by layers of higher-quality wood, or a core of stronger wood covered by a thin layer of finer or showier wood.
 Furniture made this way can cost less than solid pieces, but it can still be of good quality.
 When purchasing, check it carefully looking for a core of solid wood or nine-layer plywood to ensure that is will last.
-Remember the drawback of this construction, refinishing is tricky, so you're likely married to the color and any nicks or blemishes that it acquires for the duration.

 Particle board/composite wood is basically made from wood scraps and sawdust held together with some sort of binder such as plastic.
 Anything that comes in boxes and requires assembly is probably made from this material.
 It is a short-term fix with no real lasting value.